malloydata/malloy/test/README.md

 ### Bad Malloy Code

 If the Malloy code in your test is in error, the matcher tries to make a it clear where the error is.
-Because many tests construct the query programtically, the matcher will print the entire text of the query in the failure messag.
+Because many tests construct the query at runtime, the matcher will print the entire text of the query in the failure message.
 Look for the line starting with `!!!!!` to find your code error.

 ```TypeScript